KarlM0/Matika-ZaklOp/README.md

 # Math Practice

-*Procvičování počítání* — a browser-based arithmetic practice app for children.
+*Základní operace (ZáklOp)* — a browser-based arithmetic practice app for children.

 It generates sets of addition, subtraction, multiplication and division equations for a child to solve, then checks the answers and reports a score.